 Vietnam and Thailand are Southeast Asia’s most popular and affordable destinations, so they’re often compared, even though I think each country offers a different travel experience.

 🇻🇳 Vietnam is on average more affordable than Thailand to travel to.
-Affordability and cost of living varies by the exact region of each country, but in general, Thailand is a more developed country than Vietnam and Vietnam’s cost of living is lower than Thailand’s.
+Affordability and cost of living vary by the exact region of each country.
+Still, in general, Thailand is a more developed country than Vietnam and Vietnam’s cost of living is lower than Thailand’s.

 💰 Vietnam’s cost per day is on average lower than Thailand’s for tourists.
-I visited both countries back-to-back for 12 days each, and below is a rough cost-per-day comparison between traveling in Vietnam vs. Thailand for a mid-range budget traveler.
+Below is a rough cost-per-day comparison between traveling in Vietnam vs. Thailand for a mid-range budget traveler.
 The cost varies depending on where exactly in Vietnam or Thailand you’re traveling to, but these averages should give you an idea of the cost differences.

-Based on the chart above, you can expect to spend approximately $455 for a 1-week trip in Vietnam and $630 for a 1-week trip in Thailand.
+Based on the chart above, you can expect to spend approximately $455 for a one-week trip in Vietnam and $525 for a one-week trip in Thailand.

 You’ll see below that my per day cost in Vietnam is higher than $65, but that’s because I did relatively expensive activities, including:

-- The 3-day motorbiking tour of the Ha Giang Loop
+- A three-day motorbiking tour of the Ha Giang Loop

 - Deep water soloing (rock climbing above water) in Lan Ha Bay, which is part of Ha Long Bay